 - Home health agency or adult care providers

 Continuing Education Credit

-Application is being made for continuing education credits through the National Association of Long Term Care Administrator Boards (NAB), the nation’s leading credentialing organization for licensing, credentialing and regulating administrators of organizations along the continuum of long term care.
+This program has been approved for 18 participant hours by the National Association of Long Term Care Administrator Boards (NAB), the nation’s leading credentialing organization for licensing, credentialing and regulating administrators of organizations along the continuum of long term care.

 Recommended Course Materials

 Class discussion will focus intensively on Delaware and federal regulations pertaining to long-term care facilities.
-It is highly recommended that participants download the federal regulations and Delaware regulations and have them available to reference in class by printing them out or by accessing them on a tablet or other electronic device.
+It is highly recommended that participants download the following resources and have them available to reference in class by printing them out or by accessing them on a tablet or other electronic device.

 Session 1 Goals

 - Identify three examples of abuse or neglect and identify three factors in which nursing home administrators can empower staff to decrease the incidence of abuse/neglect.